 School leaders drive and promote a culture of self-evaluation, using evidence-based practice to bring about improvement.
 It’s important that, working with senior colleagues, school leaders have effective systems in place to evaluate the impact of learning and teaching on learner progress and engage in constructive dialogue with teachers to inform on-going school improvement.
 School leaders ensure that curricula best meet the needs of all children and young people, offering opportunities for the development of skills for learning, work and life and using a range of inspiring pedagogy and well-judged innovation.

-The Into Headship qualification has been designed to support effective school leadership and our aim and intention is to develop a Masters pathway which will have the Into Headship qualification for aspiring head teachers as its central component with the Extended Induction element available when individuals take up the post of Head Teacher.
+The Into Headship qualification has been designed to support effective school leadership and is part of a Masters pathway alongside Post Graduate Certificate in Middle Leadership and In Headship, which is available when individuals take up the post of Head Teacher.

 We’ve developed outline information on effective school leadership, provided a range of professional learning activities and researched a number of publications and support materials to support development and professional learning of effective school leaders.
 All of these are available to explore on our Framework for Educational Leadership.

 We’re working with a range of partners to develop a programme of events and activity for school leaders and we’ll provide information on all of these developments here and through Twitter.
 Follow us at @teamscel to keep connected with these developments as they happen.